paulaaguilarov/meetup-finder/README.md

 ## Getting Started
 1. Clone this repository.
 2. Open the project in Xcode.
-3. Open config.plist and set your Meetup.com API Key in 'wsAPIKey'.
+3. Open `config.plist` and set your Meetup.com API Key in `wsAPIKey`.
 This key is required to make every request to the Meetup API.
 4. Build and run the app.

 ## Features
 1. Meetup-finder allows users to see the list of upcoming technology meetups around their area by just launching the app.
-2. Users can locate and browse the events locations using the Map View.
+2. Users can locate and browse the venue locations using the Map View.
 3. More detailed information about the event is provided to the users when an event is selected.
-4. Users are able to add the event into their iCloud Calendar from the Detail Information View.
+4. Users are able to add the event into their iCloud Calendar from the Event Information View `EventDetailsViewController.swift`.

 ## API methods implemented
 1. [/topics] (http://www.meetup.com/meetup_api/docs/topics/) to get all the "Tech" related topics.
 The urlkeys in the response are being sent as a parameter when requesting the meetups.